-According to the BLS, dental laboratory technicians made an average yearly salary of $39,780 as of May 2013.
-The BLS also reported that the highest average hourly wages within the industry were paid to dental technicians working for medical diagnostic laboratories.
+According to the BLS, dental laboratory technicians made a median yearly salary of $40,440 as of May 2018.
+The BLS also reported that the highest mean hourly wages within the industry were paid to dental technicians working for the Federal Executive Branch (OES Designation).

 Kentucky, South Carolina and Texas are the only states to mandate that at least one technician in a laboratory be a certified dental technician, reports the BLS.
 In all other states, certification requirements exist only at the discretion of individual employers.
 Status as a certified dental technician, whether compulsory or voluntary, may lead to career or salary advancement.

 Dental technicians may obtain certification through the National Board for Certification in Dental Laboratory Technology (NBC).
-In order to earn NBC designation as a Certified Dental Technician (CDT), technicians must pass two written examinations and one applied examination (www.nbccert.org).
+In order to earn NBC designation as a Certified Dental Technician (CDT), technicians must pass two written examinations and one applied examination.

 One written exam measures general knowledge, while the applied and second written examinations test technicians in one of any five areas of specialization.
 Technicians must declare a specialization prior to beginning the examination process, and can choose from a group including crown and bridge, complete or partial dentures, ceramics and orthodontics.
 In order to maintain NBC certification, CDTs must fulfill 12 continuing education credit hours annually.